LafColITS/goodbye-please/readme.txt

 * The plugin does not support posts; you must use a page
 * The plugin does not support external redirection; you may combine it with Page Links To to achieve this effect

+== Privacy ==

+This plugin neither collects nor stores any personal, private, or identifying information about any user.

 == Changelog ==

 = 1.0.2 =